plotly/plotly.py/doc/python/line-and-scatter.md

 *New in 5.12*

-By default, scatter points at the same location are overlayed on one another.
+By default, scatter points at the same location are overlayed.
 We can see this in the previous example, with the values for Canada for bronze and silver.
 Set `scattermode='group'` to plot scatter points next to one another, centered around the shared location.

 ```python
 import plotly.express as px